4735 N. 19th Ave. Phoenix, AZ, 602-274-2122

 We Greet One Another

-Choir Anthem: “Heart of God,” arranged by Ruth E. Schram,” (directed by Carol Fassbender)
+Choir Anthem: “Hope of the World” arranged by Lloyd Larson (directed by Carol Fassbender)

 Sermon (Gale Watkins, Pastor)